KasparEtter/ef1p/pages/email/email.md

 - [**Flat email header**](#header-fields-and-body):
   Header fields are added by different [entities](#entities), which is not reflected in the flat structure of header fields.
-  This is not ideal for header fields which convey information from the incoming mail server to the mail clients of the recipient.
+  This is not ideal for [DKIM signatures](#dkim-signature-header-field) and for header fields which convey information from the incoming mail server to the mail clients of the recipient.
   Mail clients can rely on such header fields only if they know that the incoming mail server removes these header fields from incoming messages.
   Otherwise, a malicious sender can mislead the mail clients of the recipient.